GovTechSG/techpass-user-docs/docs/edit-profile.md

 > **Note**
 > Create a [service request](https://go.gov.sg/techpass-sr) with us to update your profile details:
 >- If you are a public officer with a SE GSIB device.
->- If you are a vendor or contractor whose TechPass ID's domain is *techpass.gov.sg*.
+>- If you are a vendor whose TechPass ID's domain is *techpass.gov.sg*.

 _To edit your profile:_